 In her column for MyDomaine, Michelle Davenport, PhD, a registered dietitian and founder of baby food company Raised Real, breaks down baby nutrition, the essential nutrients infants need, and the foods that contain said nutrients.

 Figuring out what to feed tiny humans who depend on the right nutritional building blocks to grow their delicate brains and bodies can be tricky.
 Especially when you consider that nutritional deficiencies can permanently impact development.
 At this critical time, babies require a variety of essential nutrients, some of which aren’t easily absorbed.
-For babies under age 1, breastmilk and formula provide most of the necessary nutrition, and carefully selected foods can fill in any nutritional gaps.
+For babies under age one year of age, breastmilk and formula provide most of the necessary nutrition, and carefully selected foods can fill in any nutritional gaps.

 When creating recipes for Raised Real, I’m always power-coupling ingredients to make it as easy as possible for babies to receive all the essential nutrients.